ibm-messaging/mq-jms-spring/README.md

     ibm.mq.queueManager=QM1
     ibm.mq.channel=DEV.ADMIN.SVRCONN
     ibm.mq.connName=localhost(1414)
+    ibm.mq.user=
+    ibm.mq.password=

+### Connection security

+The default userid and password have been removed from this package, as the corresponding default configuration has been removed from the MQ Developer images.
+Authentication must now be explicitly defined both for the queue manager, and for the Spring applications.

+To revert to the previous default user/password checking, perhaps if you are still using older Developer images, you must now set the `ibm.mq.user` and `ibm.mq.password` attribute.

+```
    ibm.mq.user=admin
    ibm.mq.password=passw0rd

-### Connection security

-The default userid and password have been chosen for a commonly-used queue manager configuration.

-To disable user/password checking entirely, you must set the `ibm.mq.user` and `ibm.mq.password` attribute to empty values so that the defaults are not used.

 ```
-   ibm.mq.user=
-   ibm.mq.password=
-```

-Of course, that level of access must be permitted by your queue manager.
-The usual CHLAUTH and CONNAUTH rules will apply to assign an identity to the connection.

 Configuration of secure connections with TLS are discussed below.

+#### JWT Tokens
+If your queue manager supports authentication with JWT tokens, then you can either set `ibm.mq.token` or the password to the token.
+If you use the `password` attribute, then the `user` must also be set to the empty value (which is now the default anyway).
+Obtaining the token is outside the scope of this package; there are a number of ways that can be done through Spring Boot making HTTP calls to the JWT server.

+One approach to handling this without needing to put the token into the external configuration properties file is to make the HTTP call and then `System.setProperty("ibm.mq.token",token)`.

 ### Configuration Options